elljoh/Environmental-Intelligence-Suite/docs/admin-upload-files-to-cos.md

-# Uploading field data to IBM Object Storage
+# Admins: how to upload field data to IBM Object Storage

 The following uploads zipped files to an IBM COS bucket called eg agrotech-prod-agrocustomername-onboarding.